google/WebFundamentals/src/content/en/updates/2019/03/kv-storage.md

-modules](https://caniuse.com/#feat=es6-module), and for browsers that don't, you can use the [module/nomodule technique](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/) to serve a legacy bundle to older browsers.
+modules](https://caniuse.com/#feat=es6-module), and for browsers that don't, you can use the [module/nomodule technique](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/) to serve a legacy bundle.
 Note that when generating your `nomodule` build, you'll need to include all polyfills because you know for sure that browsers that don't support modules will definitely not support built-in modules.